-- Ask the students to volunteer answers, giving positive feedback. - Select a sample answer for students to write down.
+- Ask the students to volunteer answers, and give a positive feedback. - Select a sample answer for students to write down.
 This may come from a student or from the following sample answer.

 Q1.
-The process of evaporation is shown by arrow 1.

-Q2.
-The process of transpiration is shown by arrow 2.
+The process of evaporation is shownby arrow 1.Q2.
+The process of transpiration is shownby arrow 2.